Single-hole spectral functions in one-dimensional quantum magnets with different ground states: Methods

 where the identity operator on the last line is defined in the full 2-spin space $|\sigma^z_i,\sigma^z_j\rangle$.
 In the one-hole sector

 Here $0$ in Eq.~(\ref{hh1ijdef}) implies that this operator will destroy any state with a hole; thus, a hole propagation path will terminate when an $H_{1,ij}$ operator (corresponding to a diagonal spin interaction) is encountered.
-Another key aspect of the hole propagation is that $H_{3,ij}$ when both spins are $\uparrow$ in Eq.~(\ref{hh3ijdef}) leads to branching, with a path splitting into one branch continuing to evolve on the same site while the other branch jumps to the other site of the operator.
-This operator can also appear between two anti-parallel spins, in which case the hole can only continue to propagate on the $\uparrow$ site, as indicated by the second matrix for this case in Eq.~(\ref{hh4ijdef}).
+Another key aspect of the hole propagation is that $H_{3,ij}$ when both spins are $\uparrow$, as in Eq.~(\ref{hh3ijdef}), leads to branching, with a path splitting into one branch continuing to evolve on the same site while the other branch contains the hole jumping to the second site of the operator.
+This operator can also appear between two antiparallel spins, in which case the hole can only continue to propagate on the $\uparrow$ site, as indicated by the second matrix for this case in Eq.~(\ref{hh4ijdef}).
 The case of the hole entering this operator at the $\downarrow$ spin is excluded from the outset (and would lead to zero).
-The initial part of a branching hole path is shown in Fig.~(\ref{Fig.holemoves}).
+The initial part of a branching hole path is shown in Fig.~\ref{Fig.holemoves}.